What is website hosting? This is to make a point, I promise. When you go to a party, there’s always a host.

 What is website hosting?

 As I said before, website hosting allows your site to be on the internet.
 You can have the best-looking website out there, but without a host, all you have is a bunch of files with nowhere to go.
 When you pay a hosting provider to host your site, you’re paying for space on a server.

 What are the different types of web hosting?

-I’m going to talk about four different types of website hosting.
+Now, let’s talk about four different types of website hosting.

 The first option is a website builder.

 You’ve probably heard of these.
 Website builders like Wix, Squarespace, or WordPress are popular options among small businesses and bloggers.
 With a website builder, you can also directly edit your site without any specific code, so it’s a great tool for a beginner.

 The second type of website hosting is shared hosting.

 Shared hosting means you share a server with other websites.
 So if you don’t get a ton of web traffic, this option might work for you.
 The downside is if one website crashes the server, you’re stuck dealing with that.

 Even if you didn’t break it.
 If other sites on the same server get a lot of traffic, or even if your site gets a lot of traffic, it’ll also slow down your site.
 There are other options if you don’t think this is what your business needs.

 Okay, option three: a virtual private server.

 Just like a shared host, you share a virtual private server, or VPS, with other websites.
 However, the server is separated into different virtual servers for each site.
 So although you share the same physical location with other sites, each has its own little compartment.
 Think of it like a dresser for your clothing.

 And now to option four, the most expensive option.
 A dedicated server.